Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Opportunities in Many-Adapter Settings

+This overhead becomes more pronounced as the requests use a larger number of different adapters.
+One reason is the contention on the PCIe link between the host and the GPU as the adapters are brought to the GPU memory.
+In our next experiment, we use rank 32 adapters and consider three scenarios: in \emph{LoRA-1}, all the requests use the same adapter; in \emph{LoRA-50} and \emph{LoRA-500}, a request uses one of 50 or 500 different adapters with a uniform distribution.
+Figure~\ref{fig:adapter-pcie-new} shows the normalized PCIe bandwidth consumption for the three scenarios and different requests per second (RPS).
+We normalize the bandwidth consumption to \emph{LoRA-1} with 5 RPS.

+We see that, as we go from \emph{LoRA-1} to \emph{LoRA-50} and \emph{LoRA-500}, the bandwith consumption increases.
+With \emph{LoRA-500}, the PCIe bus is saturated.
+We measure that at, 8 RPS, this bandwidth contention causes the P99 TTFT latency of the requests in \emph{LoRA-50} and \emph{LoRA-500} to be 1.69x and 2.60x higher, respectively, than \emph{LoRA-1}.
+For higher RPS loads, these P99 TTFT latency gaps increase rapidly, but they are also affected by other bottlenecks.

+We now evaluate the impact of adapter loading overhead when serving the larger Llama-70B base model using tensor parallelism (TP) across 2, 4, and 8 A100 GPUs—since the model no longer fits on a single GPU.
+We observe that the cost of loading adapters increases due to two main factors.
+First, larger base models result in proportionally larger adapter weight matrices, for the same rank configuration, increasing their loading time.
+For example, a rank 32 adapter for Llama-7B is 64 MB, while its size grows to 256 MB for Llama-70B.
+Rank 128 adapter size grows to the order of GBs.
+Second, using more GPUs introduces additional overheads: adapter weights must now be partitioned across tensor-parallel ranks, transferred separately to each GPU’s memory, and synchronized to ensure consistent execution.
+These overheads exacerbate the latency on the critical path of inference.

+Figure~\ref{fig:large-model} considers different TP degrees and adapter ranks, and shows the fraction of the TTFT latency that is taken by adapter loading.
+We observe that this fraction increases with the TP degree and adapter rank.
+For example, loading accounts for 68\% of the TTFT latency for rank 32 and TP4.

-An intuitive way to reduce these overheads would be to leverage idle GPU memory to cache adapters.
+An intuitive way to reduce these overheads is to leverage idle GPU memory to cache adapters.
 However, LLM inference has substantial load fluctuations~\cite{dynamollm}.
+Figure~\ref{fig:mem-time} shows the GPU memory usage over time when we run the Llama-7B model using production traces of requests from Azure~\cite{splitwise}.
+Because our testbed has modest memory, we have scaled down the input and output lengths in these large-scale system traces using a constant factor that results in the peak memory consumption of the scaled-down trace to be equal to the memory capacity of our testbed (\S~\ref{sec:methodology}).

-Figure~\ref{fig:mem-time} shows the GPU memory usage, i.e. base model, KV cache and requests input and output, over time when we run the Llama-7B model using production traces of requests from Azure~\cite{splitwise}.
-While most of the time there is abundant idle memory, we observe that it drastically drops during load spikes.
-Thus, while typically there is enough idle memory to cache adapter weights, the system needs to carefully and dynamically resize the cache resources based on the incoming load employing a \emph{cost-aware eviction policy} taking into account per-adapter reloading cost.
+The figure shows the memory consumed by the base LLM ({\em BaseLLM}), base LLM plus KV cache ({\em BaseLLM+KVCache}), and base LLM plus KV cache plus adapter ({\em TotalUseMem}).
+We see that, most of the time, there is abundant idle memory that can cache adapter weights.
+However, idle memory drastically drops during load spikes.
+Hence, the system needs to carefully and dynamically resize the cache resources based on the incoming load.